Case Study on the Impact of Merging 3D Printing with IoT

 Chart 2: UFP Concentration Inside and Outside San Diego Production Facility – No filter

-What this showed us is that the concentrations of harmful particles was extremely high inside of the printer rack and on the factory floor, but leveled off quickly as you near the entrance of the building.
-At it’s peak concentration inside of the printer rack, it was essentially the equivalent of walking around a densely congested six lane freeway at rush hour.
+What this showed us is that the concentrations of harmful particles was extremely high inside of the printer rack.
+However, on the factory floor the level of harmful particles reduced quickly as you near the entrance of the building.
+At peak concentration inside of the printer rack, it was essentially the equivalent of walking around a densely congested six lane freeway at rush hour.

-To improve the safety conditions in our work environment, we implemented a dual stage HEPA filtration system that circulates the air inside of the printer rack and captures the harmful particles in the filter.
+To improve the safety conditions in our work environment, we implemented a dual stage HEPA filtration.
+This system was designed to circulates the air inside of the printer rack and capture the harmful particles in a dual-stage filter.
 Afterwards we conducted the study again and found that particle levels inside of the rack fell to acceptable levels within 60 seconds of turning on the filter.
-To preserve the life of the filter and reduce energy usage we implemented IoT automations to only turn the filtration system on if someone is present on the factory floor.
-This has improved the life of the filters by approximately 4x and saves us $462 per year in replacement filter costs when compared to running the system continuously.
+To preserve the life of the filter and reduce energy usage we implemented IoT automations to only turn the filtration system on if someone is presently on the factory floor.
+These automations have improved the life of the filters by approximately 4x and save us $462 per year in replacement filter costs when compared to running the system continuously.

 Image 1.
 3D Printer Rack Dual Stage HEPA Filtration System

-In summary, as of 2019 we expect to achieve a net savings of over $400,000 per year in operational costs by implementing these energy savings and process improvements onto our 3D printing production lines in Dallas and San Diego.
-This will allow us to offer even lower pricing for high volume 3D printing production, pushing additive manufacturing into new applications that are not currently economically viable.
+In summary, these savings will allow us to offer lower pricing for high volume 3D printing production.
+This will push additive manufacturing into new applications that are not currently economically viable.

-Perhaps most exciting is realizing that we are still in the early days of merging IoT with 3D printing and while this case study covers the current state of development, these integrated systems are rapidly improving on a daily basis.
-We are endeavoring into a new chapter of industrialization in which each and every enterprise in the world can now benefit from implementing automated 3D production lines providing just-in-time production of on-demand parts.
+Perhaps most exciting is realizing that we are still in the early days of merging IoT with 3D printing.
+This case study covers the current state of development, however, these integrated systems are rapidly improving on a daily basis.
+We are endeavoring into a new chapter of industrialization.
+The benefits of implementing automated 3D print production lines that provide just-in-time production for on-demand parts have never been clearer.
 The most disruptive implementations of this new Industry 4.0 are undoubtedly yet to come.